-- 3.21 A licence will only be granted to an unlicensed vehicle when it is under 4 years old (from date of first registration). - 3.22 From 1st April 2023, all licensed vehicles must be aged eight years or under (ten years or under for 'wheelchair accessible vehicles').
-To achieve this, from 1st April 2022, licences for older vehicles may be time limited. - 3.23 Subject to satisfying all other relevant requirements detailed in this policy, there is no age restriction for vehicles that are powered solely by electricity or otherwise can be regarded as being truly 'zero emission at source'.
+- 3.25 Applications for an extension of the age policy must be made in writing to the Licensing Team, accompanied by the relevant fee, a minimum of 14 days prior to the expiry of the current licence. - 3.26 In addition to the above, from 1st April 2023, petrol and diesel powered vehicles must be Euro Emission Standard 6 (Euro 6) or subsequent standard. - 3.27 Subject to satisfying all other relevant requirements detailed in this policy, there is no age restriction for vehicles that are powered solely by electricity or otherwise can be regarded as being truly 'zero emission at source'.